7 Cardinals, 6 staff test positive; series at Detroit off

 The series was to have been played at Comerica Park from Tuesday through Thursday.

+Cardinals general manager John Mozeliak said Monday that five of those who tested positive did not show symptoms.
+Mozeliak said the others did — headaches, cough, sniffles, low-grade fever.

-St. Louis has been in quarantine since Thursday in Milwaukee, where the Cardinals’ series last weekend was postponed, and the team is being tested daily.
+St. Louis has been in quarantine since Thursday in Milwaukee, where the Cardinals’ series last weekend was postponed.
+The team is being tested daily.

 St. Louis last played July 29 at Minnesota and is tentatively set to resume its schedule this Friday at home against the Chicago Cubs.